- Media members may apply for single-game match credentials here.

 - Per the MLS Media Access Policy after a reasonable waiting period, defined as 15 minutes after the completion of the match, the home and visiting locker room areas will be opened to all accredited media with immediate access.

-- A formal press conference with the Orlando City head coach will take place immediately following the final whistle in the Media Room.
+- A formal press conference with the Orlando City head coach will take place immediately following the final whistle in the Press Conference Room.
 The away team head coach will be available to speak with media in the visiting locker room area.

 - Approved video-recorded interviews post-match in the locker room will take place approximately 15 minutes after the final whistle.

-- Media availability will be held approximately 15 minutes following the final whistle in the Media Room with the Orlando Pride head coach and player(s).
+- Media availability will be held approximately 15 minutes following the final whistle in the Press Conference Room with the Orlando Pride head coach and player(s).
 There is no locker room availability for media under any circumstances.

-- Additional post-game interviews, with home or away players, can be requested through the Orlando City SC Communications team and will take place in the mixed zone area (outside of the Media Room) immediately following the press conference.
+- Additional post-game interviews, with home or away players, can be requested through the Communications team and will take place in the mixed zone area (outside of the Press Conference Room) immediately following the press conference.

 PHOTOGRAPHER AND VIDEOGRAPHER GUIDELINES